 - Requests can be denied.

 There is no external appeals process for Administration Committee decisions, but students whose petitions have been denied may revise and resubmit them to provide new information for the Committee to consider for subsequent review.
-Once the Administration Committee has reviewed the petitions, the secretary of the committee will notify each student of the outcome by letter, usually within a week.
-If time permits, the secretary will contact the students with especially time-sensitive requests by email immediately after the meeting to share the outcome.
-Students who wish to know their outcome before they have received their letter may contact Professor Timothy Billings at email@example.com or student life coordinator MariAnn Osborne at firstname.lastname@example.org.
+Once the Administration Committee has reviewed the petitions, the Admin Committee Coordinator of the committee will notify each student of the outcome by letter, usually within a week.
+If time permits, the coordinator will contact the students with especially time-sensitive requests by email immediately after the meeting to share the outcome.